-This is the first in a two-part series about our build and deploy process.
-See Part 2 here.
+This is the first in a two-part series.
+See Part 2 of our build and deploy process.

 Like any good startup, we try to leverage off-the-shelf tools to save time in our development process.
 Sounds simple enough, but the devil is in the details, and sometimes a custom solution is worth the effort.
 In this post, I’ll describe how and why we replaced the Rails asset pipeline with a Grunt-based system.

 Early on, we embraced AngularJS as the foundation of our core application.
 We started prototyping using the Yeoman project and never looked back.
 If you’ve never used this project before, I highly recommend checking it out.
 It will save you time and tedium in setting up a development ecosystem.
 We fell in love with the Bower and Grunt utilities as a way to manage project dependencies and build pipelines, and we found the array of active development on the various supporting toolsets impressive.
 We were knee deep in NodeJS land at this point.

 After we stubbed out a good portion of the UI on mock data, we had to start looking towards building out an API that could take us into further iteration.
 Ruby on Rails was proven and familiar, and we knew how to carve out a reliable backend in no time flat.
 Additionally, we wanted to take advantage of some proven RubyGems to handle common tasks for which the NodeJS web ecosystem hadn’t fully established itself.
 Some of these tasks include handling view responsibility, and as such relied on Sprockets for asset compilation.

 At this point, we had an AngularJS project, built and managed with Grunt, contained within a Rails project, built and managed with Rake and Sprockets.

 Trouble in Paradise